Togo Tanaka

-Togo W. Tanaka (田中 董梧, January 7, 1916 – May 21, 2009) was an American newspaper journalist and editor who reported on the difficult conditions in the Manzanar camp, where he was one of 110,000 Japanese Americans who had been relocated after the Japanese attack on Pearl Harbor on December 7, 1941.
+Togo "Walter" Tanaka (田中 董梧, January 7, 1916 – May 21, 2009) was an American newspaper journalist and editor who reported on the difficult conditions in the Manzanar camp, where he was one of 110,000 Japanese Americans who had been relocated after the Japanese attack on Pearl Harbor on December 7, 1941.

 Early life and education

 Tanaka was born on January 7, 1916, in Portland, Oregon, the fifth of his Issei parents' six children.
 He grew up in Los Angeles, where his parents operated a vegetable market, and graduated there from Hollywood High School at age 16.
 He enrolled at the University of California, Los Angeles, where he wrote for the Daily Bruin and a local Japanese-language newspaper, graduating in 1936 with a bachelor's degree in political science.